rakutentech/js-miniapp/js-miniapp-sdk/README.md

 | Interstitial |
 | ------------ |
-The results of the display action are captured as [InterstitialAdResponse](src/types/responseTypes/interstitial/index.ts).
+The results of the display interstitial ad action is captured as [InterstitialAdResponse](src/types/responseTypes/interstitial/index.ts).

 ```javascript
 miniApp.showInterstitialAd()